adityayavagal/cicd-docs/Bitbucket pipeline.md

 ## Disadvantages

 * Less flexible or you can't a lot of control on build process.
-* Very less integrations are available
+* Very less integrations are available.
 * Can't run on a VM.
+* Limited build time.

 ## Pricing